xinbian/langevin_dynamics/README.rst

 * Euler method is used.
 * Linear interpolation is used to get the potential in a specific position, since the potential is given be a discrete table/file.
-* The figures of position and velocity are added in the directory of the langevin_dynamics Credits
+* The figures of position and velocity are added in the directory of the langevin_dynamics
+* My code coverage is 100%, but the total code coverage is not 100% because of a file cli.py, gengerated by cookiecutter.
+I need to keep this file to pass the test.
+Credits
 ---------